varunasthana92/turtlebot_walker/README.md

 $ cd ~/catkin_ws/src/turtlebot_walker/results
 $ rosbag info BagData.bag
 ```
-output will be something similar to as shown below.
-You may notice that the date and the time stamp are not as per system clokc, this is because of gazebo.
+Output will be something similar to as shown below.
+You may notice that the date and the time stamps are not as per the system clock, this is because of gazebo.
 ```
 path:        BagData.bag
 version:     2.0